 Instruct the editor to change the first paragraph in 12.6.3 RSNA policy selection in an infrastructure BSS, as follows:

 RSNA policy selection in an infrastructure BSS utilizes the normal IEEE 802.11 association procedure.
 RSNA policy selection is performed by the associating STA.
-The STA does this by including an RSNE in its (Re)Association Requests. (#2350, #2576)
+The STA does this by including an RSNE, and if WUR frame protection is enabled, an <Extended Capabilities element or RSN Extension element> with the WUR Frame Protection Support field set to 1 in its (Re)Association Requests. (#2350, #2576)

 12.6.14 RSNA key management in an infrastructure BSS